mdegans/substream/README.md

     * Speaker identification is currently broken in the long running api for long files, so it's disabled. (this exacerbates the above point)

-    * Progress report is unimplemented and jumps from 0 to 100%.
+    * Progress report is unimplemented by the long running API currently.